MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 ### Data quality issues

 From speaking to SYP, there are some data quality issues in the raw police geocoded crime and incidents data.
 First, some crimes and incidents will have no locations recorded, or locations are misrecorded.
 For instance, incidents with unknown or ambiguous locations are often recorded as taking place within police stations.
 Second, the data received by police.uk each month is a snapshot of police systems.
-The police continually update these records (e.g. to omit duplicate incidents), but these updates will not be reflected on public crime maps.
+The police continually update these records (e.g., omitting duplicate incidents), but these updates will not be reflected on public crime maps.
 For RQ2, our police records will be more up-to-date than those used to produce the police.uk crime maps in the past.
-The extent of these errors are unlikely to affect our results.
+The extent of these errors is unlikely to affect our results.

 Aside from these issues, there are no missing values in our data.
 Where missing values exist, we will perform list-wise deletion (i.e. get rid of cases with missing fields).
 Public domain data on housing and crimes already have undergone data cleaning and error checks by their respective data owners.
 We will conduct checks on the SYP data.
 This is in addition to any data cleaning already done by the police.